Let’s be honest:

 Today, I’ll show you five of my favorite vocal techniques for increasing your singing power.

-And, I promise that if you take the time to practice these techniques and make them a part of your daily routine, you’ll be amazed at how people respond to your music.
+And, I promise that if you take the time to practice these techniques, such as with karaoke, and make them a part of your daily routine, you’ll be amazed at how people respond to your music.

 Ready to get started?